Blog: Articles on Psychological Wellbeing, Relationships, Brain Health, Counselling and Neurofeedback

 Counselling provides an opportunity to work out what the deeper, underlying causes of our stresses and fears are.
 After all, one of the first steps to overcoming anxiety is figuring out why it is affecting your life in the first place.

-We therapists at Sojourn Counselling and Neurofeedback offer a safe and gentle space where we can work together with these charged and heavy experiences that keep you from reaching your full potential in life, relationships, and fulfillment.
+Therapists at Sojourn Counselling and Neurofeedback offer a safe and gentle space where we can work together with these emotionally charged and heavy experiences that keep you from reaching your full potential in life and relationships.

 Anxiety can be crippling, and the causes of it do not disappear on their own.
 It is necessary that we understand and work with them, rather than trying to fight their existence.
 It is necessary that we understand why before going forward.